NLCaceres/my-portfolio/react-client/README.md

         - Condense/shrink, instead, on web to provide overall minimalist aesthetic (minor projects condensed by default, major open by default)
   - RPG-based Homepage to reduce wall of text feeling
 #### Changes Coming Soon
-- Drop Bootstrap Carousel for an implementation that better handles lazy loading AWS Cloudfront-served images
-- Typescript
-  - Update files containing JSX from '.jsx' to '.tsx'
-    - '.tsx' is mandatory when using Typescript
+- Finalize Typescript migration ('.tsx' is mandatory when writing components or using them in tests)
-    - Even test files can get a '.test.tsx' file extension to usx JSX
-- React-Router
-  - Swap in the 6.4 Data API
+  - Images, HOCs, NotFoundPage, and PostListView
+  - Carousel?
+Or time to drop in favor of an implementation with improved lazy-loading with AWS in mind AND that doesn't use Bootstrap?
+  - Modal?
+Or better to drop and rewrite via `<dialog>`?
 - React-Spring
   - React-Spring animations may be packable into hooks that can be reused
     - Currently have the following Spring Animations: fadeIn, fadeOut, windup + fling